Who wore what to the royal wedding

 "Her look showed a keenness - and also the freshness of spring.
 They both looked like they just weren't trying to prove anything.

-Von der Holtz calls Doria's look "very clean, very appropriate dressing".
+Von der Goltz calls Doria's look "very clean, very appropriate dressing".

 "Doria just looked like she was so emotional and happy the whole time!
 She looked really elegant in her unusual pistachio colour."